Wolverhampton: 20th century

-Wolverhampton had a prolific bicycle industry from 1868 to 1975, during which time a total of more than 200 bicycle manufacturing companies existed, none remaining today.
-These manufacturers included Viking, Marston, Sunbeam, Star, Wulfruna and Rudge.
-The last volume manufacturers of bicycles left Wolverhampton during the 1960s and 1970s – the largest and best-known of which was Viking Cycles Ltd, whose team dominated the UK racing scene in the 1950s (Viking's production of hand-built lightweight racing and juvenile bicycles exceeded 20,000 units in 1965).
-Closures of other smaller cycle makers followed during the 1980s including such well-known hand-builders as Percy Stallard (the former professional cyclist) and Jack Hateley.
+Wolverhampton had a prolific bicycle industry from 1868 to 1975, during which time a total of more than 200 bicycle manufacturing companies existed; these included Viking, Marston, Sunbeam, Star, Wulfruna and Rudge.
+The last volume manufacturers of bicycles left Wolverhampton during the 1960s and 1970s, whose team dominated the UK's racing scene in the 1950s.
+(Note: Viking's production of hand-built lightweight racing and juvenile bicycles exceeded 20,000 units in 1965.)
+Closures of other smaller cycle makers followed during the 1980s, including well-known hand-builders such as the former professional cyclist Percy Stallard and Jack Hateley.

-Wolverhampton High Level station (the current main railway station) opened in 1852, but the original station was demolished in 1965 and then rebuilt.
-Wolverhampton Low Level station opened on the Great Western Railway in 1855.
+The current main railway station, initially known as opened in 1852, but the original station was demolished in 1965 and then rebuilt. opened on the Great Western Railway in 1855.
 The site of the Low Level station, which closed to passengers in 1972 and completely in 1981, has since been redeveloped with much of the original station incorporated into a hotel.
-An Aldi store opened nearby in 2019.

-In 1918 at "The Mount" in Tettenhall Wood, the British Prime Minister David Lloyd George announced a general election.
-He also made his "Homes fit for heroes" speech at Wolverhampton Grand Theatre in the same year.
-It was on the idea of "Homes fit for heroes" that Lloyd George was to fight the 1918 "Coupon" General Election.
+In 1918, at The Mount in Tettenhall Wood, British prime minister David Lloyd George announced a general election.
+He also made his Homes fit for heroes speech at Wolverhampton Grand Theatre in the same year.
+It was on the idea of Homes fit for heroes that Lloyd George was to fight the 1918 General Election.

-Mass council housing development in Wolverhampton, to rehouse families from slum housing, began after the end of the World War I. New estates at Parkfields (near the border with Coseley) and Birches Barn (near Bantock Park in the west of Wolverhampton) gave the city some 550 new council houses by 1923, although this was a fraction of the number required.
+Mass council housing development in Wolverhampton, to rehouse families from slum housing, began after the end of the World War I. New estates at Parkfields (near the border with Coseley) and Birches Barn (Note: Near Bantock Park, in the west of Wolverhampton.) gave the city some 550 new council houses by 1923, although this was a fraction of the number required.
 The first large council housing development in Wolverhampton was the Low Hill estate to the north-east of the city, which consisted of more than 2,000 new council houses by 1927 and was one of the largest housing estates in Britain at the time.
 Mass council housing development in Wolverhampton continued into the 1930s, mostly in the north of the city in the Oxley and Wobaston areas and on the new Scotlands Estate in the north-east.
-However, council house building halted in 1940 following the outbreak of World War II in September the previous year.
+However, council house building halted in 1940, following the outbreak of World War II in September the previous year.